-ThoughtSpot Support uses a secure file sever to collect log files or other files needed for troubleshooting.
-You can easily send log files to this file serve directly from the ThoughtSpot instance.
+ThoughtSpot Support uses a secure file server to collect log files or other files needed for troubleshooting.
+You can easily send log files to this file server directly from the ThoughtSpot instance.

 ThoughtSpot collects the diagnostic information from your system on an ongoing basis: there is no time needed to collect diagnostic information after a problem is reported.
 These metrics allow for:

-- Our support team can begin working to remediate any issue with you at once.
+Our support team can begin working to remediate any issue with you immediately.

 Finally, the metrics pipeline allows ThoughtSpot to identify application-use patterns that contribute to performance bottlenecks with specific browsers and help your team prevent or alleviate them.

 Before you can upload a file to the secure file server:

 Obtain the directory path on the file server.

 The server directory path for uploading a file is formatted like this example:

 If you do not know the customer name, contact ThoughtSpot Support.